filipmanole/superhero-app/README.md

 # The Superhero App

-This is an application build using SST framework and it leverages AWS services.
+This is an application built using SST framework and it leverages AWS services.

 ## Backend